Mando & Banjo Week - July 31-August 6, 2016

 This class will bridge the gap between the folk mandolin and the early Baroque and Classical mandolin composers.
 We will begin by working on the fundamentals of sound production, then move on to some basic mandolin techniques that include cross-picking, some nice exercises and some wonderful melodies.
 Lastly, we will work on coordination and speed, but we’ll keep the focus on having fun.
-The ability to read music is helpful, but it is not neccesary for this class.
+The ability to read music will really help in this class.

 ADVANCED CLASSICAL MANDOLIN TECHNIQUES (Caterina Lichtenberg)

 In this class we will focus on the Romantic and Contemporary periods, and the great Italian masters who pushed the mandolin art form to such a high level.
 We will focus on developing a good tremolo and then move on to ‘Duo Style,’ where you play two parts at the same time.
 Then we will break down the art of playing ‘harp arpeggios’ (cross-picking) techniques from these periods.
-The ability to read music is helpful, but it is not neccesary for this class.
+The ability to read music will really help in this class.